NVIDIA/NVFlare/examples/advanced/cifar10/cifar10-real-world/README.md

-# Federated Learning with CIFAR-10
+# Real-World Federated Learning with CIFAR-10

 This example includes instructions on running [FedAvg](https://arxiv.org/abs/1602.05629) with streaming of TensorBoard metrics to the server during training